“Bucket list” — a list of the things we want to do before we kick the bucket.

 I have sailed at the Isle of Wight, UK

-I have sailed from Tasmania to Victoria, Australia
+I have sailed on a yacht from Tasmania to Victoria, Australia

 I have sailed Marina del Rey, California